f-y/md-spreadsheet-parser/COOKBOOK.md

 ### Excel (TSV/CSV) → Markdown

+**This is the easiest method!** Just copy cells from Excel and paste them as a string.

 Convert Excel-exported TSV or CSV data to Markdown.
 Handles merged headers and in-cell newlines.

 ```python